There is so much information on the web that simple bookmarks aren’t always up to the job of keeping your family history research notes organised?

 Way Forward with Toolkit for History Projects and more

-Gradually tools are being seen as components, the software concentrates on being really good at a specific task and then we can switch on and integrate with other great tools.
-Cloud Computing from Google and Apple and all the others will help with this as it is becoming easier and lower cost to achieve across the net great levels of integration sharing and synchronisation.
+Gradually tools, such as the above, are being seen as component parts.
+The software concentrates on being really good at a specific task, which we can then integrate with other great tools.
+Cloud Computing will help with this, improving levels of integration, sharing and synchronisation.

-Sadly even at university level the take-up of what should be core tools and skills is lagging behind.
+Sadly, even at university level, the take-up of what should be core tools and skills is lagging behind.
 Make sure you and your family get to share and use the best tools available.
-As long as you have a net connection many of these tools are free, as volumes of your data grow some require low subscriptions to cover costs of managing the vast server resources but they are very reasonable, so try the free ones and see how quickly you get hooked!
+As long as you have a net connection, many of these tools are free.
+As your data grows, you may require some require low subscriptions to cover costs of managing the vast server resources but they are very reasonable, so try the free ones and see how quickly you get hooked!